- Dirk M Elston, MD

 - Centers for Disease Control and Prevention (CDC).
 Acute illnesses associated with insecticides used to control bed bugs--seven states, 2003--2010.
 MMWR Morb Mortal Wkly Rep 2011; 60:1269.

 - www.who.int/water_sanitation_health/resources/vector237to261.pdf (Accessed on September 12, 2017).

 - Kells SA, Goblirsch MJ.
 Temperature and Time Requirements for Controlling Bed Bugs (Cimex lectularius) under Commercial Heat Treatment Conditions.
 Insects 2011; 2:412.

-- HABITAT AND LIFE CYCLE
+- LIFE CYCLE

 - CLINICAL MANIFESTATIONS